-The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").
+The Center verified that the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on September 27, 2023.
-In accordance with the Rules, paragraph 5, the due date for Response was October 17, 2023.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on September 14, 2023.
+In accordance with the Rules, paragraph 5, the due date for Response was October 4, 2023.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent's default on October 18, 2023.
+Accordingly, the Center notified the Respondent's default on October 9, 2023.

-The Center appointed Christiane Féral-Schuhl as the sole panelist in this matter on October 24, 2023.
+The Center appointed Christiane Féral-Schuhl as the sole panelist in this matter on October 20, 2023.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.